Cyriaque Lamar

 The century shelter was missing 60% of its food stores; fortunately, Tippi and Xoz were not 4,000 humans.
 Lina had spent decades toiling over the rations and ratios, searching for clues among the avocados and avoirdupois.

-The breezeway ferried brined goods around the century shelter.
-It’d been left on for thousands of years, delivering bupkis at a low hum.
-The bolas were designed to tangle up mid-transit, but Lina’s pneumatics veered quirky.
-The kink laid somewhere in the titanic maze of floating menhirs, which directed the breezeway.
-The menhirs were 500-meter-long stones, hollowed and fluted at absurd angles.
+The menhirs were 500-meter stones, hollowed and fluted at absurd angles.
 They floated under the century shelter, ensconced in a 10-mile-tall cathedral cavern.
-A personality-free fleet of wind faeries fussed over the menhirs, prodding them into place at Lina’s request.
-A subterranean hurricane kept the drones moving, and geothermal energy kept the tempest roaring.
+A personality-free fleet of nanofoil wind faeries fussed over the menhirs, prodding the stones.
+A subterranean hurricane kept it all up, and Lina’s geothermals kept the tempest on.

-Outside of small talk with the faeries, Lina couldn’t access the menhirs.
-They’d been levitating for 9,000 years, which was 7,000 more than the n’arbiter anticipated.
-Thanks to the menhirs’ aerodynamic decay, Tippi’s meals frequently beefed the final bend: carrots became ballistae, and cranberries buckshot.
-Gravy never made it to the droneport, and could only be enjoyed in the frigidarium.
+Outside of small talk with wind faeries, Lina couldn’t access the menhirs.
+The stones had been up for 9,000 years, 7,000 more than intended.
+Thanks to aerodynamic decay, bolas beefed the final bend.
+Carrots became ballistae, and cranberries buckshot.

 “Would you like to hear the menu today?” clang Lina.